May 6, 2026

 PDE10A or CX26 mutation.

-The Good: Increased time of holding breath allowed those with the mutation to become mutationally more adept at diving by staying underwater longer.
-The modification might enable carriers to hold their breath for long periods compared to the average.
-This mutation has been found to be most common among the free-diving Bajau people.-1
+Increased breath-holding ability supposedly allowed those with the mutation to become more adept at diving by staying underwater longer.
+The modification may enable carriers to hold their breath for extended periods compared to the average person.
+This mutation has been found most commonly among the free-diving Bajau people.-1

-The Reality: The actual rate of this mutation is elusive at best, and any supposed benefits are anecdotal and rare.
-The mutation is most commonly associated with hearing loss.-2 This mutation is associated with both pre & post-synaptic molecular changes in the brain called substantia nigra damage-3, which are directly associated with memory-6.
-Damage caused to the dopaminergic neurons within the midbrain is associated with Parkinson’s Disease, movement disorders, Huntington’s Disease, tremors, and rigidity.
-Also, white and gray matter changes within the striate cortical pathways.”-2 Diseases associated with PDE10A include Dyskinesia (involuntary, erratic, twisting movements of the face, arms, legs, or trunk), Limb And Orofacial, Infantile-Onset, and Striatal Degeneration (a neurologic disorder characterized by delayed motor development), as an Autosomal Dominant disorder (pattern of the inheritance of some genetic diseases such as Marfan’s Syndrome)-4.
-Ultimately this mutation negatively affects the “…region of the brain that contributes to controlling movement and cognition.”
-Degradations due to the CX26 mutation include KIDS Syndrome and deafness.
-Also, it causes sleep apnea, breathing problems, and sensitivity to Carbon Dioxide.-5.
+Diseases associated with PDE10A include Dyskinesia (involuntary, erratic, twisting movements of the face, arms, legs, or trunk), Limb and Orofacial Infantile-Onset, and Striatal Degeneration, a neurologic disorder characterized by delayed motor development, as an autosomal dominant disorder (a pattern of inheritance seen in some genetic diseases such as Marfan Syndrome).-4 Ultimately, this mutation negatively affects the “…region of the brain that contributes to controlling movement and cognition.”
+Degradations associated with the CX26 mutation include KIDS Syndrome and deafness.
+Also, it can cause sleep apnea, breathing problems, and increased sensitivity to carbon dioxide.-5

 We found that PDE10A and ADCY5 mutations were associated with decreased PDE10A expression in the striatum and globus pallidus (brain matter), decreased dopamine transporter expression…loss of substantia nigra neuromelanin-containing neurons, and microstructural white and gray matter changes…”-2